Tirasa/syncopeSAML2SP/README.md

 Once an Apache Syncope deployment - enabled with such extension - is properly configured, and the Syncope [Core](http://syncope.apache.org/docs/reference-guide.html#core) application is running, the Syncope [Admin UI](http://syncope.apache.org/docs/reference-guide.html#admin-console-component) and the Syncope [Enduser UI](http://syncope.apache.org/docs/reference-guide.html#enduser-component) can be enabled to allow SAML-based SSO.
 The global result is that Admin UI and / or Enduser UI can be accessed after user authentication against (one of configured) SAML 2.0 Identity Provider(s).

-**The web application in this repository shows how to enable any 3rd party Java EE web application to act like as the Syncope Admin UI and Enduser UI, e.g. to allow SAML-based SSO.**
+**The web application in this repository shows how to enable any third party Java EE web application to act like as the Syncope Admin UI and Enduser UI, e.g. to allow SAML-based SSO.**

 # Preparation